Alex Buzo

-Biography

 Early life

 Alex Buzo was born on 23 July 1944 in Sydney.
 His father Zihni Jusuf Buzo (1912-2006) was from Berat, Albania, an American Harvard University graduate and civil engineer of Albanian origin.
 Elaine Johnson, an Australian teacher of Irish descent was his mother.
 Buzo's brother, Adrian Buzo (born 1948, Brisbane) is a Korean studies scholar and former Australian diplomat.

-The first school Buzo attended was the Middle Harbour State Primary School.
+The first school Buzo attended was the Middle Harbour Primary School.
 Buzo's interests in his early years were shaped by his influential mother's sister Ailsa, a theatre and movie goer.
 At age 10, Buzo and the whole family went to live in Armidale when his father got a position at the University of New England.
 Buzo attended The Armidale School where his interest in drama developed.
 His father later was employed in Switzerland and Buzo attended the International School of Geneva.
 He formed a lifelong interest for both cricket and rugby in his youth where he participated as a player in team sports.
 Buzo returned to Australia and held a job at the Sydney Stock Exchange for a year.
 He attended and was a successful student at the Australian National University.
 Later he went to the University of New South Wales, which had Australia's first drama course and graduated in 1965 with a Bachelor of Arts degree.
-At the time Buzo worked as a barman in the Sydney suburb of Neutral Bay at the Oakes hotel.
+At the time Buzo worked as a barman in the Sydney suburb of Neutral Bay at The Oaks hotel.

+Career

 Playwriting career

 Buzo started acting with the inner Sydney New Theatre company after being inspired by director Aarne Neeme and the National Institute of Dramatic Art (NIDA).
 Later in Sydney he became a playwright at 21 and Buzo emerged as a prominent figure among Australian dramatists, part of the New Wave group.
 Buzo was also involved with the Melbourne based Australian Performing Group (APG).
 His talent was nurtured and developed at the Producers Authors Composers and Talent (PACT) Centre, founded in 1964.

 In 1966 Buzo wrote The Revolt.
 Norm and Ahmed was written in 1968 after his friend Pakistani student Mohammed Kazim ("Kaz") was harassed in a pub by an older white Australian.
 The play explored issues of racism within Australia and was a one act drama centred on two characters, the Anglo-Australian engineer Norm and a Pakistani student Ahmed at a bus stop.
 The controversial play brought Buzo into the national spotlight and it was performed widely in Australian cities and also in Britain and the US.
 Debates over censorship in theatre followed and the use of colourful Australian expressions like "fuckin' boong" in the play's last line resulted in obscenity charges against Buzo, then court cases with the matter ending up at the High Court in 1970.
 The charges were eventually quashed by the Attorney-General.